krishenriksen/AnberPorts/AnberPorts-Joystick/README.md

 Emulated keyboard / mouse / joystick for Anbernic rg351p / rg351m / rg351v

 # Howto
-Launch with `sudo ./oga_controls` or add current user to uinput via udev rule.
+Launch with `sudo ./oga_controls` or add current user to uinput via udev rule to avoid using sudo.

 If you append application as argument to launch command, you can quit by using Start + Select like so: